vindarel/common-lisp-course-in-videos/README.md

 "the Common Lisp way".
 I prefer to teach advanced, real-world Common Lisp concepts.

+> [!NOTE]
+> I now do one-to-one training sessions.
+I started in January of 2025 (thanks, Ari).
+We settled on USD 40$ an hour.
+You can contact me by email.

 The course is to my relief well received.
 You'll find more feedback below, here's a recent one: